 Recommended Summary Plan for Emergency Care and Treatment (ReSPECT)

-We recommend that care homes also considering using Advance Care Plans for their residents.
-ReSPECT is a process that creates personalised recommendations for a person’s immediate clinical care, in a future emergency in which they cannot make or express choice.
+We recommend that care homes also consider using advance care plans for their residents.
+ReSPECT is a process that creates personalised recommendations for a person’s immediate clinical care in a future emergency in which they cannot make or express choice.
 It can be used alongside RESTORE2 (or independently of it).

 ReSPECT was devised by the Resuscitation Council UK.
-More information and can be found on their website here.
+More information and can be found on their website More information about ReSPECT can be found on the Resuscitation Council UK website.

 They have also provided information specific to care homes.

-Links to other information relating to ReSPECT can also be found on our webpage.
+Links to other information relating to ReSPECT can also be found on our elsewhere on this website.

 Situation, Background, Assessment, Recommendation, Decision.
-This helps to provide a structure for an interaction that helps both the giver of the information and the receiver of it.
-It helps the giver by ensuring they have formulated their thinking before trying to communicate it to someone else https://www.england.nhs.uk/wp-content/uploads/2021/03/qsir-sbar-communication-tool.pdf (some versions do not include the ‘D’ for decision)
+This helps to provide a structure for an interaction that helps both the giver and receiver of information.
+It helps the giver by ensuring they have formulated their thinking before trying to communicate it to someone else.
+Further information in this document (pdf).
+(Some versions do not include the ‘D’ for decision.)

 Now part of the Hampshire and Isle of Wight Integrated Care System